Skip to main content

 Cuisinart GAS9556AS

-Not only that, but this one was one of the more difficult, time-consuming grills to build.
+This was also one of the more difficult, time-consuming grills to build.
 It had too many pieces and the frame was flimsy, shaking and rattling when we moved it around.
 The lid was so heavy that I worried the grill might fall over when you opened it!

 Unfortunately, a few of the pieces warped on our original tests, but Cuisinart’s customer service was top-notch and sent us a replacement.
 We didn’t experience any damage with the second grill, but its performance still ranks it near the bottom of our list.